ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/codec1/libaom.md

 ## Install necessary software packages
 `libaom` is a free software video codec library from the Alliance for Open Media ([AOM](https://aomedia.org/)).
 It serves as the reference software implementation for the AV1 video coding format.
 It will also be the foundation for AV2 development.
 There have been significant efforts to optimize the open-source libxaom implementation of the AV2 encoder on Arm Neoverse platforms which supports Neon instructions.
 The optimized code is available on [googlesource](https://aomedia.googlesource.com/aom/)
-There have been significant efforts to optimize the open-source libvpx implementation of the AV1 encoder on Arm Neoverse platforms which supports Neon and SVE2 instructions.
+There have been significant efforts to optimize the open-source implementation of the AV1 encoder on Arm Neoverse platforms which supports Neon and SVE2 instructions.
 Install GCC for your Arm Linux distribution.
 Refer to the [install guide](/install-guides/gcc/native/) for additional information.

 Install `Cmake`, `gcc`, `g++`and other dependencies: